Jaffette/-AI_JetBot_TEC/README.md

-# -AI_JetBot_TEC
+# JetBot Robot.
+A self drive robot.
-This is a project for the Artificial Intelligence Course TEC
+This is a project for the Artificial Intelligence Course at TEC